joakim/fischer960/README.md

 #### `encode(arrangement)`

-Given an arrangement of pieces, returns the starting position's ID, or `-1` if arrangement is invalid.
+Given an arrangement of pieces, returns the starting position's ID, or `-1` if the arrangement is invalid.

 ```js
 encode('RKRNNQBB') // -> 959